Flywheel is a non-profit, volunteer-run community arts space open to all, offering:

 - … and more!

 Flywheel is a place for countless types of artistic expression, where people can come and create, have fun, and exchange ideas.
-Flywheel is not owned by anyone, it is everyone's to share and support.
+Run as a collective, Flywheel is not “owned” by anyone, but operates with everyone’s support and dedication.

 Flywheel Mission Statement